 DPOA and Mental Competency

 Contrary to widespread belief, creating a Durable Power of Attorney (DPOA) does not imply a declaration of mental incompetency.
 It’s a deliberate act of preparedness for potential incapacitation scenarios.
 To create a DPOA, the principal must demonstrate a clear understanding of the document’s implications.
-It’s important to note, even with a DPOA in place, the principal retains their rights to make decisions as long as they maintain their competency.
+It’s important to note, that even with a DPOA in place, the principal retains their rights to make decisions as long as they maintain their competency.

 DPOA Doesn’t Mean Losing Control

-Another pervasive misconception is that assigning a DPOA implies immediate loss of control over personal affairs.
+Another pervasive misconception is that assigning a DPOA implies an immediate loss of control over personal affairs.
 In reality, the principal decides when the agent’s power comes into effect.
 Depending on the terms outlined in the DPOA document, the principal can choose a “springing” DPOA, which only activates under specified conditions, such as incapacity.
 Until then, the principal holds all decision-making authority.
 Thus, assigning a DPOA is an act of prudence, not a loss of power.

 Reasons to Review and Update Your DPOA